While there’s no solid line drawn between glamping vs camping, glamping is a lot like Steve Buscemi or a rabid bear: You know it when you see it.

 Prefer to bring your own mattress?
 If setting up your sleeping arrangement starts with unrolling a camping sleeping pad and ends with you dizzy and close to fainting* from inflating it, you’re probably camping.
 Sleeping arrangements reminiscent of backpacking gear are a strong indicator that you’re roughing it to some degree.
 If you’re pulling out at least one queen-size camping air mattress, inflating that bad boy with a high-powered air pump, and piling on all the blankets, pillows, and throws your heart can stand, you’re probably leaning toward glamping, and that’s OK.

 *Pro tip: If you do happen to be inflating your sleeping pad with your lungs, it’s probably a good idea to kick that habit.
-Pump sacks like the Big Agnes Pumphouse or Thermarest Blockerlite cut your inflation time in half, while also keeping moisture and condensation from inside your sleeping pad.
+Pump sacks like theor cut your inflation time in half, while also keeping moisture and condensation from inside your sleeping pad.
 As an added bonus, they double as water-resistant stuff sacks and can even be used for backcountry showers in a pinch.

 - Winter camping: Everything you need for a safe trip